Dr. Kotze tips to prevent and avoid dangerous spiders and insects bites

-Protect yourself against stings and bites this summer
+Protect yourself against spiders and insects stings and bites this summer

 Dr Shane Kotze, who practices at Netcare Unitas Hospital’s emergency department, shares his insights on the prevalence and treatment of stings and bites.
 “We see many patients with a variety of insect and spider bites in the emergency department.
 These can literally range from minor mosquito bites to serious spider bites and scorpion stings,” he says.
 “The frequency of these cases tends to rise during summer, as people spend more time outdoors, thereby increasing their chance of exposure to insects and spiders.”

 By knowing and understanding a few basic facts, you will be better equipped to deal with stings and bites and will be able to protect yourself and those around you from unnecessary harm.
 Dr Kotze explains: